-If you want to keep your door decoration free, garland is the way to go.
-Frame your entryway, banisters, light posts or railings with DIY options ranging from spooky to autumnal for a smooth Halloween to Thanksgiving transition.
-Plus, avoid droopy or falling garland with our tie-it-alls, so you won’t have to worry about any Halloween day mishaps!
+If you want to keep your door decoration-free, garland is the way to go.
+Frame your entryway, banisters, light posts, or railings with DIY options ranging from spooky to autumnal for a smooth Halloween to Thanksgiving-transition.
+Plus, avoid droopy or falling garland with our tie-it-alls, so you won’t have to worry about any Halloween-day mishaps!

 Minimal, but Mighty

 A simple wreath on your storm door or front door may seem like a small project worth skipping, but as the first thing guests will notice this project can pack a serious punch.
 And depending on your quest, we have some suggestions to appease them all!
 For the kid-approved crowd, opt for a googley-eyed DIY that can be done in a quick afternoon.
 If your guests are a bit more sophisticated but equally spooky, go for this gothic snake number!
-And if you need a quick all-crowds pleaser, this faux gold pumpkin piece will be a showstopper no matter who’s visiting this Halloween!
+And if you need a quick crowd-pleaser, this faux gold pumpkin piece will be a showstopper no matter who’s visiting this Halloween!

-Add some character to your windows with characters of your very own creation!
+Add some characters to your windows with characters of your very own creation!
 Some DIY silhouette monsters, a classic black cat, or a googley-eyed ghost will set you apart from your neighbors.
 You’ll get a great display during daylight hours, and an even spookier look at night by illuminating the scene with flameless candles.

 Out of the Box Garland